Durounseki/odin-calculator/README.md

 * [ ] Add memory functionalities.
 * [x] Change percent operation to unary.
 * [ ] Separate script into modules.
+* [ ] Write testing module.
-* [ ] When `ERROR` is displayed and another operation key is typed, the calculation proceeds.
+* [x] When `ERROR` is displayed and another operation key is typed, the calculation proceeds.
 For example, if the operation is unitary, then `NAN` is displayed.
 This should be fixed to abort any calculation and clear the display.
-* [ ] Division by zero displays 'NAN' instead of 'ERROR'.
+* [x] Division by zero displays 'NAN' instead of 'ERROR'.
 * [ ] &plusmn;`a` displays `a`, instead of &plusmn;`a`.
-* [ ] Handle cases in which display is empty but there is a calculation ongoing.
+* [x] Handle cases in which display is empty but there is a calculation ongoing.
 * [ ] Remove empty display.digits if it only contains '-'.
 * [x] $\sqrt{C}$ or $\% C$ dosen't work.
 * [x] &radic; + &plusmn; `a` + &equals; does not return error.